IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 >NOTE
 >
-> - If any errors are encountered during the script execution, you can run the script again, it will skip resources already created and pick up where it left off.
+> - If any errors are encountered during the script execution, you can run the script again, it will skip resources already deleted and pick up where it left off.
 >
 > - create a log file by adding the `--createLogFile` parameter to the above command.
 >